8-day tour with Başak Gardner & Kerem Karaerkek

 Azure seas bathe the rugged, indented coastline of Olimpos-Bey Daglari National Park, a rich assortment of scented pine forests, rocky headlands and historical sites, overlooked by the imposing, cedar-clad 2235m Tahtali Dag.
 Plant-life is diverse and enchanting with many endemic species only found here and a multitude of pleasant walks to explore the area.

-We will depart from Antalya towards Üçağız making several stops along the way, inluding the ruins of Phaselis, an ancient Greco-Roman city on the coast of Lycia.
-Here there are flowers such as Ophrys lyciensis, Orchis morio ssp syriaca, Silene colorata and Lupinus varius. Üçağız is a picturesque fishing village near Demre, and to the east of Kaş.
+We will depart from Antalya (28 March) towards Üçağız making several stops along the way, including the ruins of Phaselis, an ancient Greco-Roman city on the coast of Lycia.
+Here there are flowers such as Ophrys lyciensis, Orchis morio ssp syriaca, Silene colorata and Lupinus pilosus. Üçağız is a picturesque fishing village near Demre, and to the east of Kaş.
 Historial sites abound, such as Simena and Aperlai, though perhaps the most famous are the partially submerged seaside ruins of Kekova, which can only be reached by boat and are clearly visible in the crystal clear water.

 (8.5 km approx 3.5 hours.)
 Altitude change: 100 m.